Skip to main content

 Thorough, carefully prepared written materials distributed to participants before or during the course.
 Such written materials are a requirement for accreditation.
 Click

-for more information these required written material.
+for more information on these required written materials.

 If attorneys pay to attend the course, the provider must include a financial hardship policy that meets the Board’s requirements.
 The financial hardship policy must contain language that: